f-heeger/Reproducible-Science/conda.md

 ~~~

 ### Creating environments from a file
-To share environments it can be useful to define them in a file, which can be easily shared and create the environment from the file.
-This is done by creating a file `exampleEnv.yaml` with the following content:
+To share environments it can be useful to define them in a yaml file, which can be easily shared and create the environment from the file.
+For example create a file called `exampleEnv.yaml` with the following content:
 ~~~yaml
 name: exampleEnv
 channels: